 Embedded BI is the integration of BI solutions within business process software.
 It provides software with capabilities such as data visualization, analytics, dashboards, and reporting.
-Instead of using a standalone application, Embedded BI enables business intelligence directly within the applications an organization is already utilizing.
+Instead of using a standalone application, embedded BI enables business intelligence directly within the applications an organization is already using.

 Embedded BI also leverages the data context from the business applications to provide relevant information to the users as they work in familiar environments.
-Placing BI capabilities into a single application thus results in greater productivity and a higher rate of user adoption than using multiple applications at the same time.
+Placing BI capabilities into a single application results in greater productivity and a higher rate of user adoption than using multiple applications at the same time.

 Self-service BI tools allow users to analyze business data and present the results of that analysis without waiting for the organization's IT staff members.
 It helps optimize decision-making capabilities across that organization by reducing the time to get to the analysis.